Paul Musselwhite: Hull City

 Graham Barrow invited him to trial at Chester City in July 2000.
 Musselwhite signed for Wednesday on 25 August 2000 as cover for the suspended Kevin Pressman.
 However, he left less than a month later after joining Brian Little's Hull City of the Third Division on 19 September 2000.
 He was the club's first-choice goalkeeper as Hull reached the play-offs, only to lose to Leyton Orient in the semi-final, after a sixth-place finish 2000–01.
+He then lost his first-team place to new signing Matt Glennon.
 He played in just 21 matches in 2001–02, making his first appearance of the season on 29 December 2001 in a 3–0 win away to Kidderminster Harriers.
+He was dropped again when Jan Mølby was installed as manager in April.
+However, Mølby did not last long at Hull and new manager Peter Taylor reinstated Musselwhite in goal.

-First-choice goalkeeper from September to January in 2002–03, he played 22 matches.
+First-choice goalkeeper from September to January in 2002–03, Musselwhite played 22 matches.
 On 26 December 2002, he was in goal for the club's first competitive fixture at the KC Stadium, keeping a clean sheet in a 2–0 win over Hartlepool United.
+Alan Fettis joined the club in February 2003 and was instated as the new first-choice goalkeeper.
 In 2003–04, Musselwhite made 19 appearances, all in the first half of the season.
+Boaz Myhill was signed in December 2003 and Musselwhite never managed to dislodge Myhill in the first XI.
 Hull finished second, winning promotion to the new League One.